 This is the city’s best venue with great and often unusual live music and DJs.
 Performances range from classical local music to modern foreign bands (selection of house, hip hop and reggae).
 There are two bars plus a café.
 The theatre bar has great small DJ sets and fun but tight dance floor.

 Tram: 5, 9, 26, 55, 58 stop Lipanská

 Admission: from 30-400 CZK.

 Prague’s biggest and newest venue is housed in Holesovice‘s market complex.
 Club also includes a pan-Asian restaurant, a major venue for big-name live events and dance club.
-Club is popular amongst the city’s fashionable elite.
-Go early; otherwise be prepared for long lines at the door.
+The club is popular amongst the city’s fashionable elite.
+Go early; otherwise, be prepared for long lines at the door.

 Location: Bubenské nábřeží 306, Smichov, website

 Klub Lávka is a cheesy disco with a cool riverside terrace overlooking Charles Bridge and Prague Castle.
 The party goes on until early morning.

 If funk and techno is your favourite, then Roxy is the best club in town.
 Arrive around midnight when the fun starts.
 It has been one of Prague’s most popular clubs since 1993 with live bands, local and international DJs, and concerts.
 During the day, it serves as a pub.
 The weekends get busy as the club is open till the early hours of the morning.